justUmen/GameScript/README.md

 * "classic" = default mode, technical content only
 * "story" = learning with stories [ not yet implemented ]

-## ToDo :

-* have default language ?
-* better colors if the terminal can print them !
-Keep basic colors for basic terminals.
-* allow arrows and tab in "read"
-* add offline option --offline, then it will download all standalone into a folder .GameScript ?? + update
-* better help with online/offline, update
-* each chapter have basic knowledge identical to wallpaper generator

 ## Details :

 * standalone files are generated and can be downloaded as standalone in offline mode. : https://github.com/justUmen/GameScript_standalone

 Support me and my projects on https://www.patreon.com/justumen :-)